 - Screening Process: All patients, visitors and staff entering the facility will be screened with questions regarding respiratory symptoms, travel history and temperature per CDC recommendations.
 Patients with symptoms will immediately be provided masks and managed per CDC guidelines.
 Based on the screening, visitors may also be asked to speak further with someone or come back at a later date.
 Screening will occur upon every entry.

 - Temporary Visitor Guidelines: At National Park Medical Center, our top priority is safeguarding the health and well-being of our patients, providers, employees and community.
 We continue to closely monitor the prevalence of coronavirus (COVID-19) in our community and follow state and federal guidance as we adapt our operations to safely care for and support our patients.
-As current projections continue to indicate a lower than expected volume of COVID-19 in our region, effective May 19, 2020, we are easing our visitor policy as follows:
+Effective July 27, 2020, our temporary visitor restrictions are as follows:

 - All visitors must be 12 years of age or older, will be screened upon entry and will be required to wear a mask and armband/sticker at all times while in the facility.

 - Visitors must provide and wear their own face covering or mask to enter the facility.